 Guitarists, like pianists, have to memorize and execute cords, but a major difference between the two musicians is the guitarist does not rely on both hands equally; the left hand does most of the work when playing chords on a guitar.

-Drummers use both hands equally, but without complexity of chords.
-An additional difference between the guitarist and the pianist is the extensive hand mechanics involved in playing the piano.
+Drummers use both hands equally, but without the complexity of chords.
+An additional difference between the drummer and the pianist is the extensive hand mechanics involved in playing the piano.
 Each digit has to execute precise tasks to correctly play the piano.

 Additionally, every digit is utilized to play the piano at the mastery level.
 It has been scientifically proven that pianists must develop or possess a unique brain capacity to master the piano.

 The brain’s central sulcus determines which hand is dominant

 In most people, the central sulcus is deeper on one side, which corresponds with the dominant hand.
 Scientists have scanned the brains of pianists and found a unique trait.
 Many pianists have a more symmetrical central sulcus.

 They develop into ambidextrous beings.
 After years of playing the piano, their brains learned to ignore one hand has more dominant than the other.
 This research suggests playing the piano can equalize an individual’s subordinate side of the brain just like curling heavier weights can equalize one bicep to the other.

 Many pianists have balanced their brain’s central sulcus

 By doing so their brains have turned into more efficient machines and for more than just playing the piano.
 Studies have shown, jazz pianists have an efficient connection to several parts of the frontal lobe when they play.